Search

 Our team

-The ADHD team are made up of specialist professionals including 8 Doctors, 2 Nurse Prescribers, 2 Assistant Psychologists, 3 ADHD Practitioners and 8 Administrators.
+Our ADHD team are made up of specialist professionals including doctors, nurse prescribers, assistant psychologists, ADHD practitioners and administrators.

-We cover Bromley, Bexley and Greenwich and are responsible for the assessment and treatment of ADHD for adults over the age of 18 who are not open to secondary mental health teams.
+We cover the areas of Bexley, Bromley and Greenwich and are responsible for the assessment and treatment of ADHD for adults over the age of 18 who are not open to secondary mental health teams.

 Clients are assessed either on site at Carlton Parade or online via Microsoft Teams.